Asphalt Anchor Installation Guide

 - If holes fill with water, use EPX3 instead of EPX2

-Section titled “Hole Cleaning (Most Important Step)”- Blow debris from around hole
+Section titled “Hole Cleaning”- Blow debris from around hole

 - Use nylon tube brush with aggressive up/down motion for first 4-6”